anegg0/gr0wing-hugo/content/posts/2012-06-30-free-and-homeless-the-experiment-part-6.md

 Its building are a chaotic patchwork of unfinished concrete blocks, the colors of the walls are hideous and full of dishonest commercial signs for cheap hotels.

 You can tell nobody cares how this place looks.
-All that could have been improved by the town&#8217;s local authorities, but given the kind of population it attracts, why bother?
+All that could have been improved by the town's local authorities, but given the kind of population it attracts, why bother?

-There, you cross people that are so high you&#8217;re wondering if they can tell the difference wether they&#8217;re in the basement or suspended by the feet.
+There, you cross people that are so high you're wondering if they can tell the difference wether they're in the basement or suspended by the feet.
 Folks team-puking in the bus that takes them back home, broke gringos or old europeans seeking refuge in the anonymity of this crowded and exotic place.

-What&#8217;s the point of improving this village since nobody cares?
+What's the point of improving this village since nobody cares?
 Nothing needs to change as long as everybody has what they came for.

-San Pedro&#8217;s an interesting example of how crappy places become when they&#8217;re dedicated to drugs and nothing else.
+San Pedro's an interesting example of how crappy places become when they're dedicated to drugs and nothing else.
 The vibe is weird and unwelcoming too.
-It&#8217;s like a coat of gunk that slides down the walls and sticks to your shoes.
+It's like a coat of gunk that slides down the walls and sticks to your shoes.

 Very nice  :(